varya/bem-articles-tmp/what-you-can-borrow-from-yandex-frontend-dev.en.md

 [Borschik](https://github.com/veged/borschik) has already been introduced.

-Also, you might be interested into [CSSO](http://bem.info/tools/csso/), which is CSS optimizer unlike others.
+Also, you might be interested in [CSSO](http://bem.info/tools/csso/), which is CSS optimizer unlike others.
 It does usual minification, but what is more, preforms structural optimizations, which no one of existing optimizers can do.

 **before**